It’s important that all

 their hands and arms.

-This will be interpreted by the puppy as play
+This maybe interpreted by the puppy as play

 and will probably cause the